achowd53/MazeRunner/README.md

 # MazeRunner
 Maze Generator done using Tkinter in Python 3 with various path algorithm visualizations.
+Currently, only tested to work fine in MacOS.

 Implemented Currently:
 - Manual Maze Creation